FrancescoCaglioti98/HostMonitoring/README.md

 IMPORTANT
+---

-To ensure that the system allows the saving of an error log I added paths for writing these errors in txt files Change the path with a link to a folder in the device to make sure this function works properly
+To ensure that the system allows the saving of an error log I added paths for writing these errors in txt files.
+Change the path with a link to a folder in the device to make sure this function works properly

 There are two in the request phase to the hosts (in the two except blocks)